Nurse Practitioner

 2. Collaboration and Interdisciplinary Support

-· Work as part of an integrated, interdisciplinary care team to develop and implement care plans that are patient-centered and goal-oriented.
+· Work as part of an integrated, interdisciplinary care team to develop, implement and evaluate care plans that are patient-centered and goal-oriented.

 · Share expertise and clinical insight to support other providers, particularly in complex or ambiguous situations.